CP1404/Practicals/prac_02/README.md

 ## Exceptions

-Copy this example code that uses exceptions: [exceptions_demo.py](exceptions_demo.py) (also shown below), and run it, then answer the questions below...
+Copy this example code that uses exceptions: [exceptions_demo.py](exceptions_demo.py) (also shown below), and run it, then answer the questions below in comments...

 ```python
 try: